alicolville/meal-tracker/readme.txt

 As an administrator, you can view your user's progress and entries.

+Support for searching external APIs like FatSecret API (more coming) for external meal collections.

 == Installation ==

 1. Login into Wordpress Admin Panel